 Why is Asset Management System essential for Healthcare Industry?

-The Healthcare industry has a compelling need to implement an asset management system for all their existing materials, machines and supplies to maintain a proper tracking, operation, and distribution system.
+The Healthcare industry has a compelling need to implement an asset management software for all their existing materials, machines and supplies to maintain a proper tracking, operation, and distribution system.
 This has to be evaluated in the context of projected needs, manufacturing capacity, finances and so forth.

 In a pandemic scenario, the manufacturing capacity of the industry is seriously challenged.
 At the same time, however, the capacity can be expanded, keeping in view the need of the times and demand for the product.
 It is very much akin to a war situation.